Back To Search Results

 Contraindications

-Ivabradine is contraindicated in the following situations:
+Ivabradine is contraindicated for patients with the following conditions:

 • Decompensated heart failure

-• Blood pressure less than 90/50
+• Blood pressure less than 90/50 mm Hg

-• Conduction abnormalities, e.g., sick sinus syndrome, sinoatrial block, or third-degree AV block, unless a pacemaker determines the heart rate
+• Conduction abnormalities (eg, sick sinus syndrome, sinoatrial block, or third-degree AV block) unless a pacemaker determines the heart rate

 • Severe liver impairment